JohnDecebal/UNDR/README.md

 - Adjustable distributor speed up to 1000 RPM
 - 24 available needle slots for customizable distribution patterns
 - Wi-Fi control via a webserver hosted on the onboard ESP32-S3
-- UNDR PCB for advanced control and customization
+- UNDR PCB for reduced size and component quantity
 - Proximity sensor for automatic operation

 ## Bill of Materials